MehadiReaz/CraftyBay/README.md

 </table>

 ## Used Packages

 CraftyBay integrates the following packages to enhance functionality:

+- **http: ^1.1.0**:
-  http: ^1.1.0: The HTTP package provides a straightforward way to make HTTP requests in your Flutter app.
+  - The HTTP package provides a straightforward way to make HTTP requests in your Flutter app.
 It's essential for fetching data from APIs and working with web services.

+- **flutter_svg: ^2.0.7**:
-  flutter_svg: ^2.0.7: A Flutter package for rendering SVG (Scalable Vector Graphics) images.
+  - A Flutter package for rendering SVG (Scalable Vector Graphics) images.
 It allows you to easily display and manipulate SVG files in your Flutter application.

+- **get: ^4.6.5**:
-  get: ^4.6.5: Get is a state management library for Flutter that simplifies the process of managing application state.
+  - Get is a state management library for Flutter that simplifies the process of managing application state.
 It provides a clean and efficient way to handle state and dependencies in your app.

+- **pin_code_fields: ^8.0.1**:
-  pin_code_fields: ^8.0.1: Pin Code Fields is a Flutter package that helps you implement PIN or OTP input fields in your app.
+  - Pin Code Fields is a Flutter package that helps you implement PIN or OTP input fields in your app.
 It's highly customizable and easy to use for user authentication and verification.

+- **flutter_launcher_icons: ^0.13.1**:
-  flutter_launcher_icons: ^0.13.1: This package simplifies the process of generating and setting app icons for your Flutter application.
+  - This package simplifies the process of generating and setting app icons for your Flutter application.
 It allows you to customize app icons with ease.

+- **carousel_slider: ^4.2.1**:
-  carousel_slider: ^4.2.1: Carousel Slider is a package for creating image carousels and sliders in your Flutter app.
+  - Carousel Slider is a package for creating image carousels and sliders in your Flutter app.
 It's useful for creating interactive and dynamic image galleries.

+- **shared_preferences: ^2.2.1**:
-  shared_preferences: ^2.2.1: Shared Preferences is a Flutter package for persisting simple key-value data in a platform-agnostic manner.
+  - Shared Preferences is a Flutter package for persisting simple key-value data in a platform-agnostic manner.
 It's commonly used for storing app settings and small amounts of data.

+- **flutter_rating_bar: ^4.0.1**:
-  flutter_rating_bar: ^4.0.1: Use this package to give a rating.
+  - Use this package to implement a rating system in your app.

+- **pin_code_fields: ^8.0.1**:
-  pin_code_fields: ^8.0.1: Pin Code Fields is a Flutter package that helps you implement PIN or OTP input fields in your app.
+  - Pin Code Fields is a Flutter package that helps you implement PIN or OTP input fields in your app.
 It's highly customizable and easy to use for user authentication and verification.

+These packages are essential for adding various features and functionality to the CraftyBay E-commerce Application.

 ## Contribution

   [Mehadi Hasan Reaz](https://www.linkedin.com/in/reazmh/)

 ## License

   [![License](https://img.shields.io/badge/License-MIT-green)](LICENSE)